-- (i) Purpose Groups I and II buildings (residential) and health care occupancies as defined in the Fire Code - (ii) Industrial buildings that are exempted from barrier-free accessibility compliance under the Building and Construction Authority's (BCA) Code on Accessibility in the Built Environment.
+- 1) Purpose Groups I and II buildings (residential) and health care occupancies as defined in the Fire Code. - 2) Industrial buildings that are exempted from barrierfree accessibility compliance under the Building and Construction Authority's (BCA) Code on Accessibility in the Built Environment.
 In SCDF's context, industrial buildings would therefore include Purpose Group VI (Factory) and Purpose Group VIII (Storage) as defined in the Fire Code.